This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 Avg

-The avg function calculates the average of vectors in a vector column of a table.
+The avg function calculates the average of vector columns in a table.

 avg(vector v1)